aqu106/Hello-World/README.md

 # Hello-World
-Here i am trying to create branches and knowing about commits.
+currently i am trying to create branches and knowing about commits.

 This is my very first GitHub repository .